marcosgm/bootstraPiK8s/README.md

 # Setting Environment Variables

-Just create a "env.yaml" file, to specify the new password you want for the 'pirate' username (which is sudoer in Hypriot OS) pirate_password=PASSWORDHERE
+Just create a "secrets.yaml" file, to specify the new password you want for the 'pirate' username (which is sudoer in Hypriot OS)
+pirate_password: PASSWORDHERE

 # Launching the playbook
 execute
-ansible-playbook -i raspinventory firstboot.yml -e env.yaml
+ansible-playbook -i raspinventory firstboot.yml -e secrets.yaml